 If you’re reading this page, it’s because you want to know which shower speaker is best for you, right?
 Of all the criteria to be taken into account, one of the most important is not the way the speaker looks, but the protection against water.
 This seems logical for a device intended for use in a wet environment….

-The IPX4 rating (we also often find the term IPX7) is very often used when talking about shower speakers, as with all devices designed for outdoor use (Bluetooth speakers, solar powered speakers, headsets, tablets, smartphones…).
+IPX4 (we also often find the term IPX7) is very often used when talking about shower speakers, as with all devices designed for outdoor use (Bluetooth speakers, solar powered speakers, headsets, tablets, smartphones…).

 The IP Rating Standard

 IP stands for “Ingress Protection” (we can also find the term “International Protection”).
 It is a standard established in 1989 by the International Electronic Commission (IEC).
-It was subsequently adopted by the European standard EN 60529 (Source: Wikipedia).
+IP ratings were subsequently adopted by the European standard EN 60529 (Source: Wikipedia).